saravanapriyaa21/take_it_right/README.md

 ### Deterministic Safety Engine (Core Logic)

-The backend is rule-driven and does **not rely on AI for medical decisions**.
+The backend is rule-driven and does **not rely on AI for medical decision-making**.

 It evaluates:

 * Dose limits
 * mg/kg thresholds
-* Time spacing
+* Time spacing validation
 * Drug interactions
 * Contraindications
 * Organ stress scoring

-AI is only used to convert structured results into readable explanations.
+The AI layer is strictly explanatory.
+It does not influence risk classification.

 ---